Ashley Lelie

-Ashley Jovon Lelie (/ləˈliː/; born February 16, 1980) is a former American football wide receiver.
-He was drafted by the Denver Broncos 19th overall in the 2002 NFL Draft.
-He played college football at Hawaii.
+Ashley Jovon Lelie (/ləˈliː/; born February 16, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Hawaii Warriors and was selected by the Denver Broncos in the first round of the 2002 NFL draft with the 19th overall pick.

-Lelie has also played for the Atlanta Falcons, San Francisco 49ers, Oakland Raiders and was briefly signed by the Kansas City Chiefs, but was released before the 2009 season began.
+Lelie also played for the Atlanta Falcons, San Francisco 49ers, Oakland Raiders and was briefly signed by the Kansas City Chiefs, but was released before the 2009 season began.

-Early years
+Early life

 Lelie attended Radford High School in Honolulu, Hawaii, and was a three-sport standout in football, track, and basketball.
 In football, he won All-District and All-State honors.
 In basketball, he won All-District honors and in track, he won an All-League honors.